QualiSystems/cloudshell-help/docs/devguide/reference/shellfoundry.md

 :::note Notes:
 - In order to use shellfoundry on an offline computer, you will need to first download the shellfoundry templates locally and configure shellfoundry to run in offline mode.
 For details, see [Downloading shellfoundry templates](#downloading-shellfoundry-templates).
-- Shellfoundary cannot work if there’s a proxy server present between the shellfoundry machine and the remote Quali Server machine.
+- Shellfoundry cannot work if there’s a proxy server present between the shellfoundry machine and the remote Quali Server machine.
 :::

 ## Usage